敬称 Name Titles

 Polite ‘Mr.’ Enders

-Anyone who has seen the Karate Kid movies knows “Daniel-san.”
-The ‘san’ is an example of what’s called 敬称 keishou in Japanese.
-‘San’ may be the most used example, but it is far from the only one.
+If you have seen the Karate Kid movies, you know “Daniel-san.”
+The "san" is an example of what’s called 敬称 keishou in Japanese. 「さん」 may be the most useful example, but it is far from the only one.
 Each 敬称 has its own connotation and level of politeness.
 This short article will explore the most common 敬称.

 In English we also use 敬称.
 Mr., Miss, Ms., Dr. are a few.
 But Japanese has many more and are used far more than their English cousins.